apache/calcite/README.md

 using operators such as <code>groupBy</code> and <code>join</code>
 from the <a href="https://github.com/julianhyde/linq4j">linq4j</a>
 library.
 But Optiq can also process data in other data formats, such as JDBC.
-Replace
+In the first example, replace

     ReflectiveSchema.create(
         optiqConnection, optiqConnection.getRootSchema(),
         "hr", new HrSchema());

-in the first example with
+with

     Class.forName("com.mysql.jdbc.Driver");
     BasicDataSource dataSource = new BasicDataSource();